Most liver biochemical tests are unchanged during pregnancy.

 The most significant change is noted during the second trimester.
 The serum alkaline phosphatase level is elevated because of the presence of placental-derived alkaline phosphatase.
 The biliary-derived alkaline phosphatase remains within the normal range as illustrated by normal levels of γ-glutamyl transpeptidase (GGT) and 5′-nucleotidase (5′ NT).
 Serum cholesterol also increases to approximately twice its prepregnancy level.
 Lastly, the hepatic markers of inflammation, alanine aminotransferase (ALT) and aspartate aminotransferase (AST), are unchanged.

-Pathologic conditions that result in abnormal biochemical tests during pregnancy tend to be divided into three broad categories: (1) those that lead to a mild increase in transaminases, (2) those that lead to ...
+Pathologic conditions that result in abnormal biochemical tests during pregnancy tend to be divided into three broad categories: (1) those that lead to a mild increase in transaminases, (2) those that lead ...